benschmaus/nanopad2-bitwig/README.md

 mode.
 Tap in the upper left or right corners of the X/Y pad to enable scene mode or the lower left or right corners for clip mode.

-In clip mode, the top row of the nanoPAD2 corresponds to track 1 in Bitwig, with each pad in the row corresponding to a clip in Bitwig's clip launcher.
+In clip mode, the top row of the nanoPAD2 corresponds to track 1 in Bitwig.
+Each pad in the row corresponding to a clip in Bitwig's clip launcher.

 Use the scene button on the nanoPAD2 to navigate from track 1 and 2 (scene 1 on the nano) to tracks 3 and 4 (scene 2) and so on.